Last updated on March 5, 2026

 Mass effects that affect everything will still affect creatures with hexproof or shroud, though.
 Neither keyword will protect against a board wipe like Wrath of God, for example, no matter who casts it.

-Last but not least, shroud and hexproof are different keywords.
+Yes, there's a few.
+Shroud and hexproof are different keywords.
 Therefore, an effect that removes one of them won't affect the other.
 Shadowspear, for example, will only remove hexproof; creatures with shroud are not affected.
+The Fire Nation Drill has a handy activated ability that temporarily removes hexproof and indestructible.

 Hexproof vs. Shroud: Which Is More Common?

-Hexproof is twice as common as shroud.
-There are about 240 cards in MTG that deal with hexproof in some way, while just about 120 that mention shroud.
+Hexproof is more than twice as common as shroud.
+There are more than 300 cards in MTG that deal with hexproof in some way, while just about 120 that mention shroud.

-That's still not too common, though, when compared with other keywords: There are about 1,200 cards that deal with trample or haste, and about 3,600 related to flying.
+Even conditional hexproof is not too common.
+When compared with other keywords: There are about 1,000 cards that mention vigilance, 1,500 cards that deal with trample, and more than 4,300 related to flying.

 Which Came First?